ninabarzh/orchard/resources/vulnerabilities/protocols/PKI.md

 * Some certificate stores contain funny root certificates that should be excluded on any serious security review.
 * SSL and PKI infrastructures are components in client device security and are used to bootstrap into higher-level security services such as software updates and digital signature services.
 Their vulnerabilities put other security services at risk.
 * Pluggable Authentication Modules (PAM) is a suite of shared libraries, providing an abstraction layer between the various methods available that provide authentication and the applications that require authentication and would otherwise have to support those methods directly.
 With PAM, all that is necessary for these components to cooperate is that a specific PAM module be available for each of them.
 The pam_listfile.so module authenticates users based on the contents of a specified file.
 For example, if username exists in a file /etc/ssh/ssh.allow, ssh will grant login access.
+* An Internal PKI consists of a master-your-own master Certificate Authority (CA) certificate and key which is used to sign each of the server and client certificates and a separate certificate (public key) and private key for the server and each client.
+The most secure way of doing this is have the Certificate Authority keys generated on a stand-alone (not Internet-connected) machine in a secure location.

 ### IoT